Can you feel it?

-Compound bows are technologically more advanced and are made from material such as fiberglass and resin, and accommodate sights and other accessories.
+Compound bows are technologically more advanced and are made from materials such as fiberglass and resin, and accommodate sights and other accessories.

 The wheels (called cams) of a compound bow rotate when you draw and help to reduce the force required to pull back the string.
 They are very efficient, easy to use, and commonly used in bowhunting.

 These bows resemble compound bows mounted on a stock and equipped with a trigger and a cocking device to help draw the string.
 They are a very controversial topic in bow hunting and aren’t used as much.